United States and the United Nations: Sources of conflict

+China question

 Conflict between the U.S. and the UN predates the collapse of the Soviet Union.
 In 1971, the UN adopted Resolution 2758—which affected the admission of the People's Republic of China and the removal of the Republic of China—despite objections by the U.S. government (see China and the United Nations).
 The U.S. government changed its own China policy shortly afterward, however, so the conflict between the UN and US foreign policy was short-lived.

+Israeli–Palestinian conflict

 The U.S. government's repeated opposition to Arab military actions has created much more tension between the U.S. government and the United Nations.
 The General Assembly Resolution 3379 (determining that Zionism is a form of racism and racial discrimination) of 1975 was strongly opposed by U.S. officials.
 In 1991, the General Assembly adopted Resolution 4686, which effectively negated Resolution 3379.
 Use of its veto power to prevent the Security Council from issuing resolutions condemning Israeli military action has frequently divided the U.S. from the Soviet Union, China and France in the Security Council; since 1989, the U.S. government has dissented against Security Council resolutions on 12 occasions out of 17 total instances when a permanent member vetoed.
 Of these 12 occasions, only two related to issues other than the Israeli–Palestinian conflict.
 In 2009, the U.S. government abstained from Security Council Resolution 1860, which called for a halt to Israel's military response to Hamas rocket attacks, and the opening of the border crossings into the Gaza Strip.

+Dues

 Under the Reagan administration, the U.S. withdrew from UNESCO, and withheld its dues to encourage the UN to repeal Resolution 3379, which it did in 1991.
 The U.S. was—and continues to be—the member state levied most heavily by the UN, so U.S. policymakers expected this strategy to be an effective way to oppose Soviet and Arab influence over the UN.
 When the UN repealed Resolution 3379, the U.S. resumed dues payments, but not before the U.S. had accumulated significant and controversial arrears.

+Vetoing second term of the Secretary-General

+In 1996 Boutros Boutros-Ghali ran unopposed for the customary second term as UN Secretary-General.
+US ambassador Madeleine Albright denounced him as "disengaged" and "neglect[ful]" of genocide in Rwanda.and demanded Boutros-Ghali resign.
+He refused and seemingly had the votes.
+He won 14 of the 15 votes in the Security Council, but the sole opposing vote was a US veto.
+After four deadlocked meetings of the Security Council, France offered a compromise in which Boutros-Ghali would be appointed to a short term of two years, but the United States rejected the French offer.
+Finally, Boutros-Ghali suspended his candidacy, becoming the second Secretary-General ever to be denied re-election by a veto, with Kurt Waldheim being the first.